varkenvanmadonna/coursera_cleaning_data/README.md

 # A Codebook describing the content of "average_data.csv"

 * the codebook provides meta-information about the data attributes in the document
-* The name of the codebook is CodeBook.md
+* The name of the codebook is CodeBook.Rmd
+* This codebook is dynamic and will reflect the current layout of the average_data.csv file ( or at least the code behind it)